 If I have a guardian, is he or she supposed to file a financial aid application?
 No. Grandparents, foster parents and legal guardians are not considered parents on the FAFSA unless they have legally adopted you.

 If I live with a grandparent, should he or she file a financial aid application for me?

 It depends on the situation, but usually not.
 Check the definition of “parents” in the financial aid office at the school you attend.
 If you are simply living apart from your parents but they still support you, they should file the application for you.

 Is a step-parent expected to complete the financial aid application even though they feel no responsibility to support my education?

 Federal programs and CMC expect a step-parent’s information to be included on the financial aid application.

 What is satisfactory academic progress?

 The Higher Education Act of 1965, as amended, mandates institutions of higher education establish a standard of satisfactory academic progress for students who receive financial aid.
 This standard applies to the student’s entire academic history, whether Title IV aid was received or not.
 In order to remain eligible to receive aid at Colorado Mountain College, students must meet the standards specified for acceptable academic performance and for Satisfactory Academic Progress toward the completion of their program of study.
-A detailed Satisfactory Academic Progress Policy is available to each student in the the (pages 16-19).
+A detailed Satisfactory Academic Progress Policy is available to each student on the FA Policies – Satisfactory Academic Progress.